 Entrants

-In 2024 entrants will compete as ‘Teams’ as opposed to ‘Cars’.
-Teams are defined by Pit boom, with each Team comprising two Cars.
+In 2025 entrants will compete as ‘Teams’ as opposed to ‘Cars’.
+Teams are defined by Pit boom, with each Team comprising of two Cars.
 The fastest Pit Stop by either Car within each Team from each race will count towards the “Preliminary Races” point score.
 For avoidance of doubt a single Car Team paired by a Pit boom will be deemed a two-Car Team and a single Car Team with a single Pit boom will also count for Pit Stop Challenge points.

 What is a Pit Stop?